View all technologies

 What are cryptocurrencies?

-Cryptocurrency is a form of digital money.
+Cryptocurrency is a type of digital or virtual currency that uses cryptography for secure and private transactions and control of new units.
+Unlike traditional currencies issued by governments (like the US Dollar or Euro), cryptocurrencies are typically decentralized and operate on blockchain technology.
 It was created in the wake of the 2008 global financial crisis to decentralize the system of financial transactions.
-Cryptocurrency is almost a direct contrast to the global financial system: no currency is attached to a state authority, it is unbound by geographic regulations, and most importantly, the maintenance of the system is community driven by a network of users.
-All transactions are logged anonymously on a public ledger, such as the Bitcoin’s blockchain .
+Cryptocurrency is almost a direct contrast to the global financial system: no currency is attached to state authority, it is unbound by geographic regulations, and most importantly, the maintenance of the system is community driven by a network of users.
+All transactions are logged anonymously on a public ledger, such as Bitcoin’s blockchain.

 Definitions